onehashai/onehash-connect/help/share-and-upload-files.md

 ## Troubleshooting info

-Zulip does not generate thumbnails for messages with more than ten attachments.
+OneHash Connect does not generate thumbnails for messages with more than ten attachments.

-The maximum file size for attachments is 25MB in most Zulip installations.
+The maximum file size for attachments is 25MB in most OneHash Connect installations.
 This limit can be changed by the server administrator.

 ## Related articles